 There are mixed results with regard to foreign aid and poverty alleviation nexus since the 1970s.
 However, aid is a useful tool to eradicate poverty in developing countries.
 The World Bank in the late 1990s documented the importance of poverty reduction and the aid was dubbed "the main aim of aid is to reduce poverty" (Anon, 1998).
 Subsequently, the millennium development goals (MDGs) positioned poverty as its first goal to reduce global poverty by 50%.
-McGillivray et al. (2006) reiterated the essence of foreign development assistance as being used to augment savings constraints and increase domestic investment level, which will increase the overall degree of growth in the economy to alleviate poverty, Easterly and Pfutze (2008) contended that improvement in governance, and increase in access to public services, thereby increasing economic growth, could ensure the realization of aid effectiveness.
+McGillivray et al. (2006) reiterated the essence of foreign development assistance as being used to augment savings constraints and increase domestic investment level, which will increase the overall degree of growth in the economy to alleviate poverty eventually.
+For foreign aid to be effective and its benefits realized by reducing poverty, Easterly and Pfutze (2008) contended that improvement in governance, and increase in access to public services, thereby increasing economic growth, could ensure the realization of aid effectiveness.
 Foreign aid is an efficient shock absorber, and an imperative sort of social safety net for various underdeveloped and developing economies (Hunt, 2008).